 As a result, you can see a clear shift in hotel design trends based on the idea that we all need personal space and relaxation when traveling.
 Plus, architects and interior designers seem to focus more on environment-friendly structures that help integrate nature into the daily life of a hotel dweller.

 From a design perspective, the industry is changing, and we’re here for it.
+Hospitality managers use Sweeply to stay ahead of these innovative hotel design trends, ensuring that their staff can efficiently maintain and manage the new environment-friendly structures, providing a safe and welcoming experience for guests.
 Below, you can find some of the most common innovative hotel design trends expected to grow this year.

 1. Glamping Becomes Mainstream